 (C) Seeks maximum practicable competition for the purchase in accordance with FAR 13.104(b).

 (3) A contracting officer supporting a contingency operation as defined in 10 U.S.C.
 101(a)(13) or a humanitarian or peacekeeping operation as defined in 10 U.S.C.
-2302(8) also may use the Governmentwide commercial purchase card to make a purchase that

-exceeds the micro-purchase threshold but does not exceed the simplified acquisition threshold, if--
+2302(8) also may use the Governmentwide commercial purchase card to make a purchase that exceeds the micro-purchase threshold but does not exceed the simplified acquisition threshold, if—

 (i) The supplies or services being purchased are immediately available;

 (ii) One delivery and one payment will be made; and